-One hundred years ago from atop the Prayer For Rain fountain, the likenesses of an American Indian, a panther, and a deer began keeping watch over Champaign’s West Side Park.
+One hundred years ago from atop the Prayer For Rain fountain, the likenesses of a Native American, a panther, and a deer began keeping watch over Champaign’s West Side Park.
 The fountain and sculpture have come to mean many different things to many different people.

 For two years (’98-’99), the Champaign Park District had taken steps to restore the fountain to its original appearance when first dedicated on June 1, 1899.
 After a year long absence for restoration purposes, the sculpture atop the fountain was returned just in time for a rededication celebration on Saturday, June 26, 1999.

 Sculptor: Edward Kemeys (1843-1907)